chroma-core/docs/docs/embeddings/universal-sentence-encoder.md

 ```

 You can pass in an optional `model_name` argument, which lets you choose which model to use.
-By default, Chroma uses [Universal Sentence Encoder](https://tfhub.dev/google/universal-sentence-encoder/4) - `https://tfhub.dev/google/universal-sentence-encoder/4`
+By default, Chroma uses [Universal Sentence Encoder 4](https://tfhub.dev/google/universal-sentence-encoder/4) provided by Tensorflow Hub
 </TabItem>
 <TabItem value="js" label="JavaScript">